infotroph/efrhizo/efrhizo-log.md

 Test runs confirm that the if statement itself makes no difference in inference: Most chains are binary indentical, as you'd hope given the NaNs were relatively rare in the first place.
 May slow runs down a tiny bit (6-8 seconds per chain in runs that take 3-5 minutes), but not enough to matter.

 Switching the integration start point DOES make a difference, though -- many fewer ridiculously-large total values when integrating from 1 cm than when integrating from 0.1 cm.
 This is a bit of a judgement call given that I'm fundamentally modeling a function that goes to infinity at zero, but 1 cm seems like the "most natural" cutoff.
 Keeping these changes.

+## 2016-07-31

+Stan development team announces that Stan 2.10 contains a subtle bug that biases the HMC sampler and produces veeery subtly wrong distributions.
+They advise upgrading to Stan 2.11 immediately and not trusting any output from Stan 2.10.
+Reran all models and committed result, no other changes.

+While I'm at it: the'<-' assignment operator is deprecated in favor of '=' since Stan 2.10.
+Changed it in all my Stan scripts and reran again.